Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Massive Closed-Loop Communication in 6G

-To illustrate the idea, we can consider the task of extending the massive random access scenario to include a simple \gls{arq} feedback scheme, which clearly requires the massive access scenario to include downlink communication.
-However, while the base station knows which devices it successfully received a message from, it does not know the subset of users that it failed to decode, e.g., due to outage.
-This is in sharp contrast to traditional \gls{arq} in the coordinated (scheduled) communication, where the base station knows if it failed to decode a message from a specific user.
+To illustrate the idea and trade-offs for the massive downlink, it is instructive to consider the simple task of communicating 1-bit message acknowledments to a subset of the devices as part of an \gls{arq} feedback scheme.
+In this case, while the base station knows which devices it successfully received a message from, it does not know the subset of users that it failed to decode, e.g., due to outage.
+This is in sharp contrast to traditional \gls{arq} in coordinated (scheduled) communication, where the base station knows if it failed to decode a message from a specific user.
 A consequence of this uncertainty is that the simple task of communicating what used to be a single bit of information, indicating whether the packet was received or not, becomes a highly non-trivial problem.
 As it turns out, simply concatenating the information for each user with their identifiers is sub-optimal, as illustrated in Fig.~\ref{fig:arq_bounds}~\cite{kalor22arq}.
 This sub-optimality of concatenation in the massive downlink scenario holds not only for the \gls{arq} problem, but also in the case of transmitting general messages to a small subset of a large population of users~\cite{song23codeddownlink}.